We are happy to inform you that our animal shelter has appeared on the latest version of Google Earth!

 Last year this plant was no more than a dry stem.
 We transplanted it into a safe garden.
 But in spring it sprouted and turned into a pink rhododendron.

 The winter in Samegelo is not the best time for a large-scale construction.
 Therefore, rough weather is our permanent condition, we have to find dry days or hours for developing the shelter facilities little by little.
-Today we have summarized our main achievements in the first three months of the year.

 1. The quarantine facility